-High voltage transformers can be a bit tricky to design.
+When it comes to High voltage transformer design, it can be a bit tricky.
 When you’re trying to target a particular voltage one needs to account for things such as DCR losses in the windings.
 This is important when regulation is important.

 The following design procedure will get you close to the ballpark for your needs.
 I will account for the DCR losses but I will ignore things such as core loss.